chb/smart-docs/libraries/container_javascript/index.md

 {% endhighlight  %}

-## A "working" example

-Here's a complete example of a SMART Container.
-This container implements only one API call: (`GET medications`), and displays an alert if the contained app attempts to call any other function.

-You can view the example live at [1] -- and be sure to view the source code!

 ## Some manifests online

 If you're building a container, here are some manifests you can try loading to